Cross-Framework Mapping

 What are the key differences between AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) and FBI CJIS Security Policy?

-AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) has 25 controls across its framework, while FBI CJIS Security Policy covers 33 controls.
-Direct mapping analysis identifies 11 overlapping controls (44% coverage).
-The frameworks diverge most significantly in Incident Response and Recovery, where 9 AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) controls have no direct FBI CJIS Security Policy equivalent.
+AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) has 37 controls across its framework, while FBI CJIS Security Policy covers 33 controls.
+Direct mapping analysis identifies 7 overlapping controls (19% coverage).
+The frameworks diverge most significantly in Access Control and Identity Management, where 3 AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) controls have no direct FBI CJIS Security Policy equivalent.

 How many controls map between AWWA Cybersecurity Guidance for the Water Sector (American Water Works Association) and FBI CJIS Security Policy?